Development of Guidance Materials and Support Tools for Compliance with ESG Standards for the African Mini-Grid Sector

 Technical Engagement Group

-The Technical Engagement Group (TEG) gathers mini-grid developers, financiers, and industry associations who wish to review the guidance materials and toolkit before finalisation and public dissemination.
+The Technical Engagement Group (TEG) gathered mini-grid developers, financiers, and industry associations who wish to review the guidance materials and toolkit before finalisation and public dissemination.

 We thank all the partners who have shared their feedback.